 IST 201.
 INTRODUCTION TO PROGRAMMING LOGIC.
 In this course, students will learn the use of a programming environment, basic data types, statements, controls, and structure of a contemporary high-level programming language.
 Procedures and functions will be introduced while focusing on program modularity.
 This course does not require previous programming experience.
 Students may enroll in CSC 117 to satisfy course requirement.
-(F).
-3 credits

 IST 205.
 ELECTRONIC COMMERCE.
 This course examines issues related to e-Commerce / e-Business and the Internet and is designed to provide students a fundamental understanding of the impact of Internet technology, the World Wide Web, and developing technologies (e.g. wireless, media convergence) on business strategies, business models, and business competitive capabilities.
-(F).
-3 credits